Musheirifa: Geography

 The village is located on a group of hills overlooking the Jezreel Valley, which gives it its name "The High Places".
 The Ba'ana river flows through the village.
 In the middle of the village there is a spring which used to provide water to the residents until it dried in recent years.
 There is another spring some 3 km from the village called "Ayn AlHajar" (عين الحجر), or "Stone Spring".
 It was used for irrigation and as a recreational site for the residents.
-Today the spring still flows but the amount of water decreased.
-Around the spring there are mint plants.
+The spring still flows but the amount of water decreased over the years.
+Around the spring are mint plants.